Chas McCormick Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in the league with a collective 8.5 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.52 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.50).

-- Diamondbacks pitchers combine to rank 20th in baseball in home runs surrendered (195 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs given up (195 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.